stefan-creasta/DeRowing/README.md

     - This is for getting all notifications of a user.
   - /update
     - This is for saving into the mesage database the decision of the owner to the participant.

-## How to contribute to it
-If you want to contribute, you can open an issue relating to a feature, refactor or bug, and it can be worked on.
-You can clone the repository and work on a branch you created, then open a merge request.
-We point you to the required template documents (issue/merge request) and the code of conduct located in the docs folder.
-When contributing do make sure that you adheare to the checkstyle as defined in config/checkstyle.xml

-## Copyright / License (opt.)